jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 Since this blog is getting long, I’ll postpone __Cohesive Abstractions__ to the next blog entry.

 # Summary
 Abstraction is an important concept in software engineering separating __what__ from __how__.
-Abstraction is one of the main concepts that allows us to create a modular design for easy of future maintenance.
+Abstraction is one of the main concepts that allows us to create a modular design for ease of future maintenance.

 However, the right abstraction is not always easy or obvious.
 Don’t force abstractions too early.
 It may take a few examples before the abstractions emerge from the domain, design or implementation.